I Am Thor: Release

 After premiering at the Slamdance Film Festival in January 2015 the film then went on to screen at film festivals including Florida Film Festival, Calgary Underground Film Festival, Brooklyn Film Festival, New Zealand International Film Festival, and the Fantasia International Film Festival where it won the Audience Award for Best Documentary.

 It was picked up for worldwide distribution by MPI Media Group where it was released in theaters and video-on-demand on November 20, 2015.
 To coincide with this release, Jon Mikl Thor went on a US tour of major cities, screening the new film followed by a live concert.

 The film was released on DVD and Blu-Ray in the United States on January 19, 2016.

 The film was released on DVD, Blu-ray, and VOD in Canada on March 11, 2016.

 The film was released on Netflix in USA, Canada, and Scandinavia in June, 2016.

 Reception

 The film received positive reviews from critics.
-On Rotten Tomatoes it has an approval rating of 91% based on reviews from 11 critics.
+It attracted an approval rating of 91% based on reviews from 11 critics on Rotten Tomatoes.

-Screen Anarchy called it "a very winning documentary."
-Audiences everywhere named I Am Thor one of the 10 Best Documentaries of 2015.
+ScreenAnarchy called it "a very winning documentary."
+Audiences Everywhere named I Am Thor one of the 10 Best Documentaries of 2015.
 Frank Scheck of The Hollywood Reporter called it "an entertainingly eccentric doc".